BernhardPosselt/backendsec/presentation.md

 If we don't specify 123 as mime-type, **file.php.123** will be executed as PHP m/

-Chrome + IE sniffing: Chrome and IE try to find out the mimetype by parsing the file -> execute code from txt files
+Chrome + IE sniffing: Chrome/IE try to find out the mimetype by parsing the file -> execute code from file.txt

 --